Terug naar de homepage van Forcheck

 During the program-unit analysis Forcheck verifies the syntax as precisely as possible during static analysis.
 FORCHECK:

-Forcheck signals more programming flaws than most compilers do, such as unreferenced items, illegal usage of data types, undefined variables, loss of precision, transfer of control into DO-loops, IF-THEN-ELSE blocks, WHERE or CASE constructs.
+Forcheck signals more programming flaws than most compilers do, such as unreferenced items, illegal usage of data types, undefined variables, loss of precision, transfer of control into a construct.
 When applying the "rigorous" option Forcheck additionally warns for potentially dangerous and less portable constructs.
 You can tune Forcheck to accept specific Fortran extensions.

-During program-unit analysis FORCHECK can generate a source-code listing and program-unit cross-references in which all messages of this part of the analysis are presented.
+During program-unit analysis FORCHECK can generate a source-code listing and program-unit cross-references of all syntactic items.

 Global program analysis